 If you are freezing frozen breakfast burritos, the quality of the tortillas will last a little longer but I wouldn’t go past two or three months for quality purposes.

 TIP: The better you wrap your items meaning the less air that can get to them, the longer the quality.

-Yes, you can freeze a cooked omelette for up to one year but use within 3 to 6 months for the best quality.
+Yes, you can freeze a cooked omelet for up to one year but use it within 3 to 6 months for the best quality.

-Cooked omelettes can be reheated in the oven or in the microwave.
+Cooked omelets can be reheated in the oven or in the microwave.

-TIP: My favorite way to get grab and go omelettes is to cook and freeze them in a non-stick muffin pan.
+TIP: My favorite way to get grab-and-go omelets is to cook and freeze them in a non-stick muffin pan.
 Once frozen, remove the omelet and put it into a freezer-safe bag.
-Reheat in the microwave for up around a minute (depending on your microwave) and enjoy a quick omelette without!
+Reheat in the microwave for up around a minute (depending on your microwave) and enjoy a quick omelet without!